Foreign policy of the Justin Trudeau government: UN Security Council bid

 Following the results, at a press conference the following day, Trudeau went on to cite Canada's late start to the campaign as a significant factor in the outcome.
 He then declared that Canada would nevertheless have a strong global voice due to the deepened relations it had forged with other countries, and that it would "continue to work with [allies] on all our shared values on the world stage."

 International trade

-Under Justin Trudeau, Canada entered two new major free trade agreements.
-These are the Comprehensive Economic and Trade Agreement (CETA), between Canada and the European Union—negotiated by then Minister of International Trade, Chrystia Freeland, —the "biggest trade deal since NAFTA"— and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership with ten Pacific countries.
+Under Justin Trudeau, Canada entered three new major free trade agreements.
+These are the Comprehensive Economic and Trade Agreement (CETA), between Canada and the European Union, the "biggest trade deal since NAFTA", the Comprehensive and Progressive Agreement for Trans-Pacific Partnership with ten Pacific countries, and the Canada-United States-Mexico Agreement (CUSMA).
 The Economist argues that the foreign relations with the United States and China were "more resilient" than the media reports "imply".